safa-gif/FeedbackRepo/feedback/README.md

 - We are using a spinner gif and creating a spinner to dislay when the page is being loaded in the browser.

+- In the spinner compoenent, we just styled the spinner and made it load to be displayed the first thing on the browser.

+# Add,  Update & Delete from the server

+- Inside the FeedbackContext, we await data to be loaed from the server than we add it.

+- The same goes to updating and deleting the data, we fetch it from the server and than we update or delete it.